Molly Malone: Statue

-In late April 2014, the statue was removed from its original location at the base of Grafton Street and kept in storage to make way for the new Luas tracks which skirted around Trinity College.
+In April 2014, the statue was removed from its original location at the base of Grafton Street and kept in storage to make way for the new Luas tracks which skirted around Trinity College.
 During the removal of the statue, some cracks were revealed which required restoration work.
-This was carried out by Bushy Park Ironworks in the city.
+Bushy Park Ironworks carried this out in the city.
 Speaking to The Irish Times, ironworks employee Edward Bisgood noted how the company was "carrying out some patination to bring her back to her original dark brown colour, but (was) leaving the areas where she's been rubbed over the years, so she will look as people remember her, but she'll be a lot stronger".

 In July 2014, the statue was placed in its new location outside the Dublin Tourist Office (formerly St. Andrew's Church) on Suffolk Street, a short distance from the original site.
 Due to its notability and location, the statue is also a common starting and finishing point for some of Dublin city's walking tours.

+Sometime before 2014, reportedly at the instigation of an "imaginative tour guide", tourists began rubbing the statue's bosom area "for luck".
+The relatively new practice has been criticised by a number of people, including Dublin-born singer Imelda May, who associated it with the objectification of women and questioned how "the only statue in Dublin with breasts is basically assaulted in front of our children's eyes daily".
+In February 2024, a busker initiated a "Leave Molly mAlone [sic]" campaign to draw attention to the trend and call for it to end.
+In 2025, Dublin City Council hired stewards in a trial to discourage the practice.
+The trial was not viewed as successful by the city council, and a decision was made to place flowerbeds around the base as a physical barrier.

 In popular culture

-In the movie A Clockwork Orange (1971), a drunk tramp sings "Molly Malone" in a tunnel before being assaulted by the Alex and his gang, whom Alex refers to as his "droogs".
+In the film A Clockwork Orange (1971), a drunk tramp sings "Molly Malone" in a tunnel before being assaulted by Alex and his gang, whom Alex refers to as his "droogs".
+In the film Premature Burial (1962), a character plays the melody to "Molly Malone" on the piano.

-The soap opera Fair City derives its title from the opening line of the song: "In Dublin's fair city, where the girls are so pretty..."
+The Irish soap opera Fair City derives its title from the opening line of the song: "In Dublin's fair city, where the girls are so pretty..."

+In A Tree Grows in Brooklyn, a 1943 novel by Betty Smith later adapted into a movie, "Molly Malone" is often sung in a nightly game that Johnny plays with his family.
+If he finishes before they open the door, he wins.
+The one time he sings the verse about dying, he foreshadows his death three days later.